-Most industrialized cultures have become increasingly sensitized to the
+Most industrialized cultures have become increasingly sensitized to the impact of stress on workers and the workforce.

 Let’s face it, distressed people are bad for business; Productivity, Morale, Health, Safety and more can be compromised.
 And, these liabilities are equally problematic outside the workplace.